matthieuriolo/rivetsjs-stdlib/README.md

 #### toMoment
 Returns the momentjs object representing of the given JS Date. (use this method afterwards with the function `map`)

-- target: integer
+- target: Date
-- return: Date
+- return: momentjs

 #### dateFormat